Code-Institute-Submissions/amcali-project-2/README.md

 # The UV Index

-*One or two paragraphs providing an overview of your project.
-*Essentially, this part is your sales pitch.

 The topic on the UV or matters pertaining to it may be merely understood by many individuals.
 Most matters which cover the topic would relate to the health hazards which derive from the matter.